Explore and compare story structure with data visualizations and patterns

 Our project exists to visualize narrative data—to give people tools for charting, comparing, and exploring how stories are built.
 You'll find interactive resources that score, rank, or label story moments according to these structures.
 These tools can illuminate fascinating patterns.
 But they are not definitive measures of story quality.

-Some episodes “score” poorly yet resonate deeply and become cultural touchstones.
+Important: Some films follow the Beat Sheet perfectly and still feel hollow.
+Some episodes "score" poorly yet resonate deeply and become cultural touchstones.
+Meaning resists quantification.

 So Arcplot treats these frameworks as lenses, not laws—useful, incomplete, and meant to coexist with many others.